mikeroyal/ARM-Guide/README.md

 [ARM](https://www.arm.com/) stands for Advanced RISC Machine, which is a collection of reduced instruction set computing architectures for CPUs configured for various development environments such servers, IoT, and other mobile devices.
 Arm was acquired by [NVIDIA](http://www.nvidia.com/page/home.html) in [September 2020](https://www.arm.com/company/news/2020/09/nvidia-to-acquire-arm).

+[Digital signal processing (DSP)](https://developer.arm.com/architectures/instruction-sets/dsp-extensions) is the use of digital processing, with computers or specialized digital signal processors, to perform a wide variety of signal processing operations.

+[Floating-point](https://developer.arm.com/architectures/instruction-sets/floating-point) is a variable type that is used to store floating-point number values.
+A floating-point number is one where the position of the decimal point can "float" rather than being in a fixed position within a number.
+Floating-point is particularly suitable when computational accuracy is a critical requirement and is essential for a wide range of digital signal processing (DSP) applications.
+Many applications that involve large data sets or data sets with unpredictable ranges also benefit from the precision and dynamic range of floating-point data types.

+A64 instruction set](https://developer.arm.com/architectures/instruction-sets/base-isas/a64) is an instruction set, introduced in Armv8-A to support the 64-bit architecture.

 [Arm Processor IPs for Devices](https://www.arm.com/products/silicon-ip-cpu)

 [Arm’s Total Compute design](https://www.arm.com/why-arm/total-compute)